Licensed Practical Nurses (LPN) vs. Registered Nurses (RN)

 • Educate people on disease processes, healthcare management, and disease prevention

-• Triage and assess patients
+• Triage patients

 • Administer medications and treatments to patients